"

 In Example 7.1.7, Suppé’s melody falls on the offbeats for five bars.

-• Notice how the melody (indicated by the blue arrows) falls between the beats written above.
-Although there are no accent markings, the notes fall on the offbeats and are held out.
-This creates more emphasis on the offbeats.
+• Observe how the melody (shown by the blue arrows) occurs between the beats written above.
+Though there are no accent marks, the notes land on the offbeats and are sustained.
+This emphasizes the offbeats more.

-• The regular (unsyncopated) rhythm resumes at measures 116 and 118, but almost seem as if they are syncopated.
+• The regular (unsyncopated) rhythm resumes at measures 116 and 118, but it almost seems as if they are syncopated.

-Many forms of dance music utilize syncopation.
+Many types of dance music utilize syncopation.
 In Example 7.1.8, Guerreiro makes use of syncopation in a tango.

 Example 7.1.8.
 Guerreiro, “Saude e…dinheiro” (“Health and…Money”)

 • Like Example 7.1.7, Example 7.1.8 does not contain accent markings.
-Instead, notice where the longer note values of eighth notes occur: In both hands, they often fall in between beats.
+Instead, notice where the longer note values of eighth notes appear: in both hands, they often fall between beats.

-• The two eighth notes in beat two of the left hand ground the meter and steadily reinforce the simple duple beat.
-This recurring pattern of offbeat longer note values creates syncopation.
+• The two eighth notes in beat two of the left hand establish the meter and consistently reinforce the simple duple beat.
+This repeating pattern of offbeat longer notes creates syncopation.

-An influencer of jazz, ragtime is also filled with syncopated rhythms (Example 7.1.9).
+Ragtime, an influencer of jazz, is also characterized by syncopated rhythms (Example 7.1.9).

 In Example 7.1.9, there are two levels of syncopation.
-The syncopations discussed in this section are marked with asterisks.
+The syncopations covered in this section are marked with asterisks.

-• In measure 5, the quarter note falls on the second eighth of beat one (i.e., on the “and” of beat one).
+• In measure 5, the quarter note falls on the second eighth of beat one, which is the “and” of beat one.

-• In measure 6 and 7, the first eighth note value falls on the second sixteenth of the beat (i.e., the “ee” of beat one).
+• In measures 6 and 7, the first eighth note falls on the second sixteenth of the beat ( that is, the “ee” of beat one).

-• In measure 6, the second eighth note value falls on the second eighth of beat two.
+• In measure 6, the second eighth note occurs on the second eighth of beat two.

-• Across the bar line from measure 7 to measure 8, a note value equal to an entire measure plus a sixteenth note falls on the fourth sixteenth note of beat two (i.e., on the “uh” of beat two).
+• Across the bar line from measure 7 to measure 8, a note value equal to an entire measure plus a sixteenth note falls on the fourth sixteenth note of beat two ( that is, on the “uh” of beat two).

-• There are two “voices” in this example for piano.
+• There are two “voices” in this piano example.
 Notice that in the treble clef, one voice has stems that only point down, while the other voice has stems that only point up.
-This allows the first voice to be held the entire bar in measure 8 while the second voice begins an anacrusis into the next bar.
+This allows the first voice to be held for the entire measure in measure 8, while the second voice begins an anacrusis into the next measure.

 Three types of syncopation occur in Example 7.1.9 (syncopations on “and,” “ee,” and “uh”).
-Joplin makes the syncopations sound natural and not rhythmically disjunct by keeping constant eighth notes in the left hand, reinforcing the simple duple meter.
+Joplin makes the syncopations sound natural and not rhythmically disjointed by maintaining constant eighth notes in the left hand, reinforcing the simple duple meter.

-Syncopations can also occur in compound meters (Example 7.1.10).
+Syncopations can also happen in compound meters (Example 7.1.10).

 Example 7.1.10.
 Offbeat syncopations: Röntgen-Maier,[6] Violin Sonata in B Minor, i – Allegro